On local integration of Lie brackets: The local Lie groupoid associated to a spray

 integrating $f$ from Theorem \ref{thm:integr_morph} is given by $F(a)=k(1,a)$, where, for $a\in G_V$ close enough to $M_1$, $t\mapsto k_t=k(t,a)$ is the solution of the ODE

 \end{corollary}

 \begin{example} Let $f:A_1 \to A_2$ be a Lie algebroid morphism, and assume that there are sprays $V_1$ and $V_2$, on $A_1$ and $A_2$ respectively, such that they are $f$-related.
-In this case, it follows from eq.\ (\ref{eq:theta_Euler2}) that $k(t,a) = t f(a)$ is a solution to equation eq.\ (\ref{eq:morphisms}); therefore $F:=f:G_{V_1}\dto G_{V_2}$ is the local groupoid map integrating $f$. \end{example}
+In this case, it follows from equation (\ref{eq:theta_Euler2}) that $k(t,a) = t f(a)$ is a solution to equation equation (\ref{eq:morphisms}); therefore $F:=f:G_{V_1}\dto G_{V_2}$ is the local groupoid map integrating $f$.

+However, let us remark that for a general Lie algebroid map, related sprays might not exist; for example, one can check that this is the case for $f=dg:T\R\to T\R$, where $g(x)=x^2$. \end{example}

 \begin{example}\emph{(Integrating $1$-cocycles)} Let $f:A\to \R$ be a Lie algebroid morphism, where $\R$ is a trivial Lie algebra, viewed as a Lie algebroid over a point.
 Note that $f$ represents a $1$-cocycle for $A$.
 In this case, equation \eqref{eq:morphisms} reduces to